Anupam-dagar/baileys/docs/tutorial.md

 # Polls App

-To give a more indepth overview of how baileys work, we will be building a simple polls app which allows users to create polls and vote on it and view all the created polls.
-All the essential components of baileys will be elaborated while building the app.
+To provide a more comprehensive understanding of how Baileys works, we will create a simple polls app.
+This app allows users to create polls, vote on them, and view all created polls.
+Throughout the development of the app, we will delve into the core components of Baileys.

 ## Setup a polls baileys project

-1. Create a new directory named `polls`
+1. Begin by creating a new directory named `polls`.
-2. Init a go module
+2. Initialize a Go module:

 ```bash
 $ go mod init polls